laher/neorg-codecap/README.md

 See {https://github.com/nvim-neorg/neorg/blob/main/lua/neorg.lua#L130-L134}[neorg.lua#L130-L134]
 ```

 The git link is produced by gitlinker.nvim.
-If it weren't in git, then you'd see
+If the file weren't in git, then you'd
-a file link instead.
+see a file link instead.

-## Config
+## Key mappings

-So far, you can just override keymappings.

 Defaults mappings are as follows: